crim-ca/speech_to_phonemes/README.md

 speaker, starting with only a small amount of already transcribed recordings from the same speaker.
 The model can be trained for any language, as long as the user provides the required data.
-More details can be found in the following paper: [link to arXiv paper].
+More details can be found in the paper: [Phoneme transcription of endangered languages: an evaluation of recent ASR architectures in the single speaker scenario](https://aclanthology.org/2022.findings-acl.180).

 # Installation
 The service is run directly from a Docker image.